septechx/rilipak/oxfmt/README.md

 # 0xfmt

-This is a small rust library for serializing and desrializing data into byte arrays
+Small rust library for serializing and deserializing data into byte arrays